wistefan/workshop-authenticon/README.md

 ## Preparation

+>:warning: For everything to properly work, a couple of components need to be setup properly.
+The script ```./scripts/check_tools.sh``` can be used to see if everything is available.

 ### Run the base cluster

 The FIWARE Data Space Connector uses a microservice archictecture that is best suited to run in a Kuberentes cluster.
 To have local environment as a test setting, a k3s cluster with basic infrastructure can be created via: